 Write your outcomes, not your features.
 “I need users to be able to do X” is more useful than “I need a dashboard with Y and Z.” Outcomes force scope discipline.
 Features invite gold-plating.

 Separate must-haves from nice-to-haves before anyone else does it for you.
-If you don't, the vendor will.
-They will make that decision based on what's easiest to build or most familiar to them, not what's most important to your business.
+If you don’t, the vendor will.
+They will make that decision based on what’s easiest to build or most familiar to them — not what’s most important to your business.

 Get an independent estimate.
 Run your brief through an estimator that wasn’t produced by someone quoting you.
 Use that number as your benchmark.